HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 last_modified_at: 2020-05-25
 ---

-With the May 2020 Windows Updates, I went on a mission to determine exactly what the minimum set of updates are required to enable all options within Windows 7 (and all optional hotfixes).
+With the May 2020 Windows 7 Updates, I went on a mission to determine exactly what the minimum set of updates is to enable all features within Windows 7, including optional hotfixes.
 After extensive testing on both VMs and a laptop, I concluded that 35 updates not offered through Windows Update would reach this objective.
 The following sections describe the updates required and provide links to each.

 Note 1: The base test image used for this testing was 64-bit Windows 7 Ultimate SP1.
 Microsoft Update was enabled, and all updates offered through Windows Update were installed.
 All links and details within this post were only validated on 64-bit, although 32-bit should have a similar set of results.

 Note2: I highly recommend both the [KUC Update Checker](https://windows-update-checker.com/) and [WSUS Offline Update](https://www.wsusoffline.net/) utlities.
-I used both during this investigation in order to get to the minimum required set.
+I used both during this investigation in order to get to this minimum required set.

 <br>